 - Registered?: other

-Golden Shepherd Breed Profile
+Golden Shepherd Dog Breed Information

 The Golden Shepherd is a cross between a Golden Retriever and a German Shepherd.
 The Golden Shepherd tends to be a friendly, energetic, and affectionate dog that is loyal to their family and tends to be protective of them.
 Although they are not recognized by the American Kennel Club, they are recognized by other notable organizations like the American Canine Hybrid Club, Designer Breed Registry, and more.